IIIA-ML/alk/README.md

 _ALK_ and _ALK Classifier_ have been developed as part of the authors' _PhD research_ at the _Artificial Intelligence Research Institute_, [IIIA-CSIC](https://iiia.csic.es/).
 For further reading on _Anytime Lazy kNN_, please refer to the articles [[1](#ref1)] and [[2](#ref2)].
 For a deeper dive into details, please refer to the thesis [[3](#ref3)].

+If you find our software useful for your research, please consider citing it as detailed [below](#citation).

 ## Table of Contents

 - [How to Use](#how-to-use)